SarahZimmermann-Schmutzler/v-server-setup/README.md

 ### Create a SSH-Key for your local server
 SSH (Secure Shell) is a protocol that allows secure access to a remote computer over an insecure network.
-An SSH-Key (Secure Shell Key) is a cryptographic key pair used to authenticate SSH connections.SSH-Keys are more secure than password-based authentication because they use strong encryption.
+An SSH-Key (Secure Shell Key) is a cryptographic key pair used to authenticate SSH connections.
+SSH-Keys are more secure than password-based authentication because they use strong encryption.
 Once set up, you no longer have to enter a password to connect to the server.
 They are also well suited for automated processes and scripts that need to access remote servers in a secure manner.
 The SSH-Key pair consists of a private key and a public key.